WaylonWalker/waylonwalker.com/pages/blog/what-is-kedro.md

 `DataSets` like storing pandas DataFrames to parquet, csv, or a sql table.
 If kedro does not come with support for the type of python objects you work with don't worry, you can for the closest option they support and build your own.
-Or if you do not want to builf your own, you can use a `PickleDataSet` for anything.
+Or if you do not want to build your own, you can use a `PickleDataSet` for anything.